 A delegation of the Council of Europe's Group of Experts on Action against Trafficking in Human Beings (GRETA) carried out an evaluation visit to Germany from 4 to 8 June 2018.
-The visit provided an opportunity to assess progress in the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings since the first evaluation visit by GRETA in 2014 (link to GRETA's report on Germany).
+The visit provided an opportunity to assess progress in the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings since the first evaluation visit by GRETA in 2014.

 During the visit, the GRETA delegation held consultations with officials from the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth, the Federal Ministry of the Interior, the Federal Ministry of Justice and Consumer Protection, the Federal Ministry of Labour and Social Affairs, the Federal Foreign Office, the Federal Ministry of Health, the Federal Ministry of Finance, the Federal Criminal Police Office, the Federal Police, and the Federal Office for Migration and Refugees.
 The delegation also met with members of the German federal parliament (Bundestag).